For this game you need a common set of multi-sided dice, with 6, 8, 12, and 20 sides.

 We had rolled a 3 on the 8-Dice, so on the next roll we'll turn it to face 2, and so on.

-Except at the beginning or when Modulating, The 20-Dice determines the next Chord of the Progression
+Except at the beginning of each cycle, the 20-Dice determines the next Chord of the Progression

-by providing a Scale-Degree reletive to the present Modal-Scale.
+by providing a Scale-Degree relative to the present Modal-Scale.
 We are presently on A Main Orange;

 we rolled a 9, and according to the following chart, this puts our next Chord at the 2nd scale degree

-relative to Main Orange.
-Note that rolling a 1 is treated as if a 21 and would indicate the 7th degree.
+relative to bass-note A. Note that rolling a 1 is treated as if a 21 and would indicate the 7th degree.

 The reason for this anomaly regarding 1 is to minimize the chances of repeating the same chord.